 If you don’t have ground almonds on hand, you can make almond flour.
 Add your blanched almonds to the food processor (if they are not blanched, the skins will speckle the Marzipan) and process until smooth.

-The egg white will act as a binder for the marzipan.
+The egg white added to the dough will act as a binder for the marzipan.
 If you’re uncomfortable using a raw egg for this recipe you can use the liquid from a can of garbanzo beans instead.
 This substance is called aquafaba and is often used as an egg white substitute.
 Not only will you be adding a bit more protein to your Marzipan, but you will also be making this a vegan dish!

 Difference between Marzipan and Almond Paste